Biennale College Cinema – Twelfth Edition

 k.
 Rights Disclosure with regards to full ownership of rights to the submitted project or, should the rights of third parties be involved, a guarantee that the acquisition of all rights in view of production has been concluded or is currently being negotiated.
 In the latter case the cost must be indicated in the budget, which in any case as specified above in point f, cannot exceed the total of € 200.000,00.

 l.
-Signed agreement between the producer and the director confirming their willing to complete the project within the requirement and schedule of the program.
+Signed agreement between the producer and the director confirming their willingness to complete the project within the requirement and schedule of the program.

 m.
 Confirmation that the project has not being supported already with finance for development or production.